docs.movel.ai

 Map

 Map represents the physical environment in which the robots operate.
 Other objects such as robots and (most) tasks are located somewhere on a map.
+In a project, map is stored in Library.

 A user can do the following actions on a map: